How safe are the residence halls and apartments?

 Can I request a room transfer?
 What are my chances?

-Transfer requests can be submitted through the online move-in guide beginning August 1, 2013 at 12:00 p.m..
-The hall transfer request can be accessed through the online Move-In Guide.
+Transfer requests can be submitted through the online move-in guide beginning August 1, 2014 at 12:00 p.m.
+The assignment change request can be accessed through the online Move-In Guide.
 Students assigned to the Expanded Housing Program may request a transfer, but will not be considered until a permanent assignment is available.
 All other requests will be considered in the order they were received on a space-available basis.
 Because we are currently at full occupancy, there are a limited number of available spaces.
-We will only be able to accommodate a limited number of transfer requests.
-The earliest transfers will most likely occur in the beginning of spring semester.
+We will only be able to accommodate a limited number of change requests.
+The transfers are likely to occur are in the beginning of spring semester.

 How do I apply for parking?